danielholmes/battle-for-hill-218/README.md

    - Ruling from designer here: https://boardgamegeek.com/thread/1489552/when-you-cant-play-card#body_article21298205
  - add some statistics specific to the game such as number of cards played by type and number of cards destroyed by type
  - during choose attack, highlight card attacking from
+ - when cards animating, should be the correct size and orientation
  - Battle for Sector 219 option
- - when cards animating, should be the correct size and orientation
  - base indicator shows on new page load if card placed on base then destroyed
  - delay draw cards animation - currently same time as cards returning
- - options for re-implementations (sector 219 and other)